GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/swals/README.md

 extended spatial extents, which made some of the initially run models obsolete, and slightly complicated the workflow.

+The code was run on NCI and makes assumptions specific to that environment (e.g. hard-coded locations of tide gauge data and local copy of `ptha` package) that would need updating to run elsewhere.

 # Notes on the runs

 The study includes a few thousand model runs which split into batches because